Information for disabled visiting fans to Pride Park Stadium

 The hotel has a number of accessible rooms that offer wider entry and bathroom doorways, mid-height light switches and power outlets, maneuvering space on both sides of the bed, wheeled shower chair, grab rails and raised toilet seat in the bathrooms.
 A vibrating pillow is available on request.

-(please note that the information posted above has been taken from the hotels access statement or from information given to DCDSC by the hotel.
+(Please note that the information posted above has been taken from the hotels access statement or from information given to DCDSC by the hotel.
 Please check that the hotel meets your needs before booking)

-Looking for some thing to eat?
+Looking for some thing to eat after your journey?